The space-time torsion in the context of the Exact Foldy-Wouthuysen Transformation for a Dirac fermion: Introduction

 \section{Introduction}

 It is known that torsion fields arises when one takes into account the Gauge approach to gravity \cite{Utiyama,kibble} and this subject has received considerable attention of the scientific community.
-In \cite{shapiro1}, for example, it is possible to find a review about the renormalization properties of quantum field theories in curved space-time in the presence of CPT-Lorentz violating terms.
-Is also possible to find recent works (see \cite{baet1,CFMS} and references cited therein) that treat the possibility of CPT-Lorentz symmetry breaking in a more phenomenological point of view.
-Although there is not yet concise experimental evidences of torsion fields, it has been the aim of several recent studies (see \cite{obukhov1,rydereshap,Hammond,Lammerzahl} and references cited therein).
-Spin-torsion discussion in the context of classical and quantum effects are well described in \cite{ni,shapirorep}.
+In Ref.~\refcite{shapiro1}, for example, it is possible to find a review about the renormalization properties of quantum field theories in curved space-time in the presence of CPT-Lorentz violating terms.
+Is also possible to find recent works (see Refs.~\refcite{baet1} and \refcite{CFMS} and references cited therein) that treat the possibility of CPT-Lorentz symmetry breaking in a more phenomenological point of view.
+Although there is not yet concise experimental evidences of torsion fields, it has been the aim of several recent studies (see Refs.~\citen{obukhov1,rydereshap,Hammond} and \refcite{Lammerzahl} and references cited therein).
+Spin-torsion discussion in the context of classical and quantum effects are well described in Refs.~\refcite{ni} and \refcite{shapirorep}.

-As pointed out in \cite{obukhov1}, high energy level is more essential in the sense of getting torsion experimental manifestations.
-A concise review about Foldy-Wouthyusen Transformation (FWT) \cite{fw} and semi-classical limit for relativistic particles in strong external fields can be found in \cite{silenko1}.
-Reference \cite{fw} also shows that FWT has succeeded in providing detailed information about the nonrelativistic approximation.
+As pointed out in Ref.~\refcite{obukhov1}, high energy level is more essential in the sense of getting torsion experimental manifestations.
+A concise review about Foldy-Wouthyusen Transformation (FWT) \cite{fw} and semi-classical limit for relativistic particles in strong external fields can be found in Ref.~\refcite{silenko1}.
+Reference~\refcite{fw} also shows that FWT has succeeded in providing detailed information about the nonrelativistic approximation.
 However, there is a considerable advantage in performing the Exact Foldy-Wouthyusen Transformation (EFWT) \cite{obukhov1,case,tiomo,silenko,eriksen,nikitin}.
-The reason is that, even EFWT is more complex \cite{eriksen,nikitin}, it presents some additional terms that can be missed if one uses FWT.
+The reason is that, even EFWT is more complex\cite{eriksen,nikitin}, it presents some additional terms that can be missed if one uses FWT.

-The magnitude of the coupling constant of the torsion field with the Dirac spinor is very small \cite{shapirorep} and some features are specially related to a concise study of the nonrelativistic limit of the Dirac equation in the presence of an external torsion field.
-The case of the Dirac field interacting with many possible external fields associated with CPT-Lorentz violation was developed in the recent paper \cite{baltazar}, where the authors perform the EFWT together a review of the connection between CPT-Lorentz violating terms and phenomenology.
+The magnitude of the coupling constant of the torsion field with the Dirac spinor is very small\cite{shapirorep} and some features are specially related to a concise study of the nonrelativistic limit of the Dirac equation in the presence of an external torsion field.
+The case of the Dirac field interacting with many possible external fields associated with CPT-Lorentz violation was developed in the recent paper\cite{baltazar}, where the authors perform the EFWT together a review of the connection between CPT-Lorentz violating terms and phenomenology.